 Borrowers using alternative mortgages to take advantage of appreciation are exposed to the risk that house prices will fail to appreciate or even decline in price.
 Recall that Table 5 showed that the rate of appreciation slowed across the country in 2006.
-In some formerly hot markets, prices declined for the first three quarters of 2006.
+In some formerly hot markets, prices declined in 2006 and the first half of 2007.
 As payment reset dates approach, many borrowers who used alternative mortgages as affordability products will wish to refinance.
-Their ability to refinance will depend in many cases on home equity gained through price appreciation and the health of their local market.
+Their ability to refinance is obstructed, in many cases, by the failure to achieve home equity through price appreciation.

 Local factors usually play a dominant role in determining regional house prices.
 Because of the role the job market plays in household income, analysts assume the local unemployment rate is important even in the absence of other information.
 For example, David Lereah, chief economist for the National Association of Realtors, emphasized the labor market in a presentation to residents of Charleston, SC.
 "Your unemployment situation is very positive ...
-I really don't know the local industries in Charleston other than tourism, but whatever it is, it's doing a good job."12 Although Lereah went on to discuss migration patterns and other factors, the stress on labor markets is unmistakable.
+I really don't know the local industries in Charleston other than tourism, but whatever it is, it's doing a good job."
+Although Lereah went on to discuss migration patterns and other factors, the stress on labor markets is unmistakable.

-Because local economies often play such a crucial role in house prices, one might think that the price risks embodied in low down payment mortgages will only be a problem if an area's unemployment rises.
+Because local economies often play such a crucial role in house prices, one might think that the price risks embodied in low down payment mortgages is only a problem if an area's unemployment rises.
 While it is true that an increase in local unemployment can help drive down house prices, it is important to note that prices can fall even if the local labor market is healthy.
 The next sections show how different metro areas can have divergent price trends but that the recent house price slowdown is widespread and independent of local unemployment.

 House prices in different metro areas do not always follow the national trend or move in the same direction.
 Recall again the wide range of appreciation rates for the cities presented in Table 5.
 San Diego's houses appreciated over 15% per year during 2000-2005, but Denver and Buffalo were closer to 5% per year.
-Figure 1 tracks house prices for San Diego, Buffalo, and Denver from 1980 to 2005.
+Figure 4 tracks house prices for San Diego, Buffalo, and Denver from 1980 to 2005.
 They do not follow the national average nor do they follow similar patterns.
 Denver's prices rose more quickly in the early 1980s, when San Diego and Buffalo stagnated.
 San Diego boomed in the late 1980s but then fell in the 1990s.
 Buffalo's prices followed a more stable trajectory.
 Differences in the local economies of the three cities contributed to the divergent paths of home prices.